 More than half of children in Alameda County show up to kindergarten not fully ready to learn.
-We have also found that 4 out of 5 children who enter kindergarten Not Ready in any skill domain are still not meeting learning standards in 3rd kindergarten readiness in Alameda County.
-Every two years, we measures readiness in the county, in partnership with Applied Survey Research.
-In 2019, the study found that 46% of children in Supervisorial District 1 were Fully Ready for kindergarten, compared to 44% of children in the county overall.
+We have also found that 4 out of 5 children who enter kindergarten Not Ready in any skill domain are still not meeting learning standards in 3rd grade, a predictor of high school graduation and later health and career success.